 Here are 3 important things to know:

-- PROMACTA can be taken without a meal or it can be taken with a meal low in calcium (≤50 mg)
+- PROMACTA can be taken without a meal or with a meal low in calcium (≤50 mg).

 Click here to get more tips about taking PROMACTA.